vivliostyle/vivliostyle.org/_posts/2021-10-12-recent-vivliostyle-js-updates.md

 Finally, I'd like to give you a brief overview of some of the features that are scheduled to be added in the month or so to come.

-- [CSS Text Level 4: text-spacing](https://drafts.csswg.org/css-text-4/#text-spacing-property)……To adjust the spacing between Japanese and Western words, as well as the justification of consecutive words in Japanese fonts.
+- [CSS Text Level 4: text-spacing](https://drafts.csswg.org/css-text-4/#text-spacing-property)……Adjusts spacing between Japanese or Chinese and Western words, as well as consecutive fullwidth punctuations.
 - [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)……By dividing the screen into multiple grids, elements can be aligned into columns and rows.
-- Support for JavaScript embedding code in web fonts ……Supports the use of Web fonts with JavaScript embedding code for East Asian fonts, which tend to be large in size (Note that the `@import` embed code and the `link` element are still supported).
+- Support for JavaScript embedding code for web fonts ……Supports the use of Web fonts with JavaScript embedding code for East Asian fonts, which tend to be large in size (Note that the `@import` embed code and the `link` element are still supported).

 In addition, at the "Vivliostyle Users/Dev meetup 2021 Autumn" scheduled to be held next month on Sunday, November 14, Founder Murakami will be explaining the Vivliostyle.js update in detail with a demo.
 We hope you can join us!